Chorus America Education and Community Engagement Award

-The Education and Community Engagement Award is given by Chorus America for outstanding programming in education outreach.
+The Education and Community Engagement Award is given by Chorus America for outstanding programming in education and community engagement.

 Description

-Criteria vary from year to year in order to highlight specific aspects of this important field.
-The panel will be looking for in-depth and ongoing engagement projects that deeply affect communities, with programming beyond an occasional run-out concert.
+Criteria for the Education and Community Engagement Award vary from year to year in order to highlight specific aspects of this important field.
+The award honors in-depth and ongoing engagement programming that deeply affects communities.

 Successful education and community engagement programs often demonstrate the following characteristics: